jstolarek/dc-card-maker-script/README.md

 and copy game archives again.
 All you need to do is update the list of games in `game_list.txt` file supplied as the first parameter to the script.
 You can add new archives to the list, as well as reorder and delete existing ones.
-If the game GDI image is already present in the target directory it will be used, with no additional copying being done.
+If the game image is already present in the target directory it will be used, with no additional copying being done.
 Newly added games will be extracted from the archives and added to the target directory.

 **IMPORTANT** When updating the card all numbered directories are temporarily